 I don’t advocate for any tax avoidance.

 It’s both illegal and unpatriotic.
 However, bankruptcy is bad too and legally there are ways that under the table jobs can be legal (mainly hobbies that don’t intend to produce a profit) so my conscience is clear to write about it.

 I pay my babysitter in cash.
 I don’t know what she does with it. \_(^_^)_/

-Plus if you make a significant amount, make it your new job and report it at the end of the year.
+Plus, if you make too much money to be comfortable, make it your new job and report it at the end of the year.

 What jobs are getting cut, right from the get go: